Tune method specific hyperparameters by repeatedly masking observed values, imputing them, and comparing the imputed values with the original values.

 compute_metrics(results)

-#> k param_set rep_id error n n_miss .metric .estimator .estimate
+#> k .progress param_set rep_id error n n_miss .metric .estimator .estimate

 na_positions <- list(